Muhammara is a delicious Middle Eastern dip made from roasted red peppers and walnuts, with a little spice and the sharpness of pomegranate molasses.

 - Chargrill and skin your own red capsicum (peppers) or use the kind that come in a jar.

-- If you don't have pomegranate molasses, replace with 1-2 tsp of red wine vinegar and 1 tsp of sugar.
+- If you don't have pomegranate molasses, replace with 1-2 teaspoon of red wine vinegar and 1 teaspoon of sugar.

 - Nutrition information is estimate.